Graded Hoare Logic and its Categorical Semantics: Overview of GHL and Prospectus of its Model

-GHL gives us a unified syntax to work with, but our real focus is the semantics.
-To be as general as possible we turn to the language of category theory and study a categorical framework for GHL.
-In particular, we focus on designing a framework where we can capture different computational models and side effects with denotations that are refined by predicates and grades describing programs behaviours.
-As a high-level overview, our categorical framework relates different categories (modelling different aspects of GHL) as summarized by the following diagram:\footnote{This diagram should not be understood as a commutative diagram in $\CAT$ as $\EE$ is a graded category and hence not an object of $\CAT$.}
+GHL gives us a unified syntax, but our real focus is the semantics.
+To be as general as possible we turn to the language of category theory.
+We give a categorical framework which can capture different computational models and side effects, with denotations that are refined by predicates and grades describing program behaviours.
+Our framework relates different categories (modelling different aspects of GHL) as summarized by the following informal diagram \eqref{eq:square}.

+This diagram should not be understood as a commutative diagram in $\CAT$ as $\EE$ is a graded category and hence not an object of $\CAT$.

-The category $\VV$ models values and pure computations, the category $\CC$ models impure computations, $\PP$ is a category of predicates, and $\EE$ is a \emph{graded category}, whose hom-sets are indexed by \emph{grades}, that is elements of a pre-ordered monoid.
-The presentation of graded categories is new here, but has some relationship to other structures similarly named (Section~\ref{sec:graded-category}).
+The category $\VV$ models values and pure computations, the category $\CC$ models impure computations, $\PP$ is a category of predicates, and $\EE$ is a \emph{graded category} whose hom-sets are indexed by \emph{grades}---elements of a preordered monoid.
+The presentation of graded categories is new here, but has some relation to other structures of the same name (discussed in Section~\ref{sec:graded-category}).